Planable/why/README.md

 # why

-A tool to document you package.json scripts
+A tool to document your package.json scripts

 ## Why why?